12 Rarely Noted Tips for Pitching a Newco

 11. Do not hide behind acronyms and buzzwords

-12. Finally, if you do not know the answer, admit it
+12. Finally, if you don’t know the answer, admit it